JoaoTrevisol/JoaoTrevisol/README.md

 ### Hey there!
 I'm João 👋

-🎓 Information Systems student

-🛹 Tech enthusiast who also loves music, working out, and hanging out with friends

-💻 Currently diving deep into Java, Spring Boot, and Supabase
+🎓 I'm currently halfway through my Information Systems degree.
+I'm passionate about technology and always open to new challenges.
+I enjoy listening to music, working out, and spending time with friends.
+I'm a curious and motivated person who’s always looking to learn and grow—whether through code or life experiences.

 ## 🧰 Technologies I work with: